Static and Dynamic BART for Rank-Order Data: Dynamic Label Ranking Application with multiple rankers: NCAA data

 Table~\ref{tab:football_tau_time_models} displays averages across pollsters of Kendall's tau distances for forecasts of team rankings.
 Columns 2 to 6 contain week-specific average tau distances, and the last column gives the average over the last 5 weeks.
 The results highlight a slight heterogeneity across horizons and models, and we rely on the total average across rankers and time horizons to determine the overall forecasting performance of each model.

 Overall, we find strong evidence in favor of the ARROBART class of models, both with and without covariates.
-This is in line with our simulation study, where the ARROBART generally outperforms ARROLinear models.
+This aligns with our simulation study, where the ARROBART generally outperforms ARROLinear models.
 Moreover, the total average indicates that the dynamic models (ARROBART and ARROLinear) outperform the static framework (ROBART and ROLinear), thus suggesting the importance of accounting for temporal dependence in forecasting this dataset.
+More precisely, the ARROLinear specifications outperform the ROLinear in periods $t=12,13,14$ while having slightly worse overall average performance.
 Finally, the nonparametric (BART) specification is found to yield the best performance in the autoregressive models and very similar outcomes to the linear counterpart in the static case.
-The better average performance of ROLinear is essentially due to a very good forecast at $t=15$, whereas in all the previous periods, it is underperforming compared to the competitors.
+The better average performance of ROLinear is essentially due to a very good forecast at $t=15$, whereas in all the previous periods, it is under-performing compared to the competitors.

 To inspect in more detail the advantages of the BART specification compared to the linear one, we report the point forecasts from the best ARROBART and ARROLinear models in Fig.~\ref{fig:realranks_onegraph} against the observed ranks, for $N=7$ teams and $h=5$ test periods.
 As the rankers are assumed to be independent, we present the results for a single pollster.
 The ARROBART model is able to correctly predict the rank for several teams, with minor deviations for Alabama and Clemson.
 Conversely, the ARROLinear forecasts are generally more distant from the actual ranks.
 In particular, it can be observed that while both methods often produce similar forecasts, ARROBART produces more accurate forecasts for Alabama, USC, and Michigan in weeks 12 to 14.